pona-la/sin-kulupu/content/2026/i.md

 Let's check back on what has happened since last time...
 Oh look!
 The pona is growing well out of the ma and I think there's the first lipu branching of?
 Well, that reminds me: What other kinds of lipu have popped up in the last couple of weeks?
 So many good ones!

 ### Original songs
-* soweli Wiken released a toki pona version of the original song [⚂I ❤︎ Smoothies](https://youtu.be/-HAMTzwtnLk)!
+* soweli Wiken released a toki pona version of their original song [⚂I ❤︎ Smoothies](https://youtu.be/-HAMTzwtnLk)!
 * pan Opa released [⚂mi awen toki tan seme](https://www.youtube.com/watch?v=OgEbcW3e3Vo)!
 * pan Opa released [⚂tenpo kala](https://www.youtube.com/watch?v=ja9hebGYqKI)!
 * ilo Laso released [tawa nasa (o pini)](https://youtu.be/D15bBaF_miU)!